Ladies and gentlemen, it's time we face the music and stop overplaying ace-queen.

 If you're a beginner, start there.

-The first thing to accept is that A-Q suited is not a top 10 hand, but does make it into the top 20.
+No matter what starting hand charts you use AQ suited is in the top 10.
+The first thing to accept is that AQ unsuited is not a top 10 hand but does make it into the top 20.

 Being in the top 20 hands means that A-Qs and A-Qo are in the best 10% of possible starting hands.

 Of all the possible starting hands, only 5.85% of all possible hands are equal in strength to A-Qo, or stronger than it.
 A-Qs is only beat by 3.77% of all possible starting hands.